Hull4Progress/Computing-for-Food-Security/Detailed-Course-Overview.md

   EARTH & ENVIRONMENT; (2022)3:49, available
   [here](https://doi.org/10.1038/s43247-022-00360-6)

+### Key Themes

+- The optimization study described is "academic" in the sense that it focuses on some issues and ignores many others, e.g., the cost of re-locating agriculture, and all of the associate infrastructure, from one area to another
+- Nevertheless, these kinds of "academic" studies can help people to understand the art of the possible, and will foster more comprehensive analysis of possible paths forward

-There will probably not be a programming exercise with this topic area
+### There will probably not be a programming exercise with this topic area